www-jrtorres042-github-enterprise-org/greenhouse-api-docs/source/includes/harvest/_candidates.md

 ### Custom Field Parameters

-The custom field parameters are different in the PATCH method then they are in the various GET methods and responses.
+The custom field parameter structure is different in the PATCH method then in GET methods and responses.
 Certain type of custom fields require different elements to be included, while deleting a field requires a specific argument.
 What follows is the description of each item in a custom field element and what is required depending on the type.

 Parameter | Required for | Description
 ---------- | -------------- | ----------------
 id | all | The custom field id for this particular custom field.
-One of this or name_key is required name_key | all | The field key for this custom field.
-This can be found in Greenhouse while editing custom options as "Immutable Field Key"  This or id is required for all custom field elements. value | all | The value field contains the custom field value.
+One of this or name_key is required. name_key | all | The field key for this custom field.
+This can be found in Greenhouse while editing custom options as "Immutable Field Key"  This or id is required for all custom field elements. value | all | The value field contains the new custom field value.
 In most cases this will be a string or a number.
-In the case of single-select or multi-select custom fields, this will be an custom field option id or an array of custom field option ids, respectively. unit | currency | This contains the currency unit for a currency custom field.
+In the case of single-select or multi-select custom fields, this will be a custom field option id or an array of custom field option ids, respectively. unit | currency | This contains the currency unit for a currency custom field.
 It is only required when updating a currency custom field.
-These are the ISO-4217 3 letter currency code values. delete_value  | n/a | When this element is included with a value of "true" (note, string true, not boolean true) the custom field value will be removed from Greenhouse.
+This should accept any 3-character currency code from the ISO-4217 standard. delete_value  | n/a | When this element is included with a value of "true" (note, string true, not boolean true) the custom field value will be removed from Greenhouse.
 Note that updating a custom field value to nil or a blank string will not work, as validations require these to be non-blank values.

 <br>